MarcelinoV/Pokemon_Similarity_Search/README.md

 The most involved data cleaning was with the pokedex descriptions, as I planned to use this column to create TF-IDF vectors for each pokemon.
 Given that these were represented as a list of pokedex descriptions from games where a given pokemon was present, more processing had to be done such as removing stop words, stemming and lemmatization, and type conversion.

 The last feature I added was an *is_legendary* flag to label if a pokemon was a legendary pokemon or not.
+I created this list with data from serebii.net, a website dedicated to pokemon facts, including a list of legendary pokemon.
+I then used this list to label each pokemon *is_legendary* = True/False.
 My final set of features looked like the following:

 ![alt text](https://github.com/MarcelinoV/Pokemon_Similarity_Search/blob/main/readme_images/sample_view_of_final_dataset.jpg "final features for creating embeddings")